-As we mention in our article Investing for Net Zero, behind the tools, figures and targets, it’s real-world decarbonization that is key.
-One could easily decarbonize a portfolio by reducing or eliminating companies in carbon-intensive sectors such as steel, cement and power generation — your portfolio’s temperature-alignment score would certainly look impressive.
-We will still need these sectors in 2050, and they need investor capital to be able to innovate, decarbonize and transition.
-Therefore, we think it's worth considering companies with ambitious and credible decarbonization targets, rather than divesting.
+As we mention in our recent Investing for Net Zero article, behind the tools, figures and targets, it’s real-world decarbonisation that is key.
+One could easily decarbonise a portfolio by reducing or eliminating companies in carbon-intensive sectors such as steel, cement and power generation – your portfolio’s temperature-alignment score would certainly look impressive.
+We will still need these sectors in 2050, and they need investor capital to be able to innovate, decarbonise and transition.
+Therefore, we think the key is to invest in companies with ambitious and credible decarbonisation targets, rather than divesting.
 This will have a bigger impact on achieving net zero in the real world.

 And that is why engagement, and setting engagement targets, is a powerful weapon in an asset owner’s (and their asset manager’s) arsenal.
 A continuous dialogue can help hold companies to the targets they have set themselves.

-Each insurer who commits to decarbonizing its portfolio — setting interim progress targets in the process — will have a to consider a unique set of circumstances, detailed below.
+Each insurer who commits to decarbonising their portfolio – setting interim progress targets in the process – will have a to consider a unique set of circumstances, detailed below.

 - Different starting points – to what extent are climate considerations are already embedded?

 - Varying investment approaches – will you, for example, use asset-management partners or an in-house team?